phil-blain/CICE-Consortium-CICE-wiki/CICE-Input-Data.md

 ### _**gx1 forcing data:**_

 Five years (2005-2009) of forcing data are available.
-In order to make downloading more manageable, forcing files are separated into 4x daily data by year for near surface fields (u_10, v_10, q_10, t_10).
+In order to make downloading more manageable, forcing files are separated into 4x and 8x daily data by year for near surface fields (u_10, v_10, q_10, t_10).
 The monthly cloud forcing and precipitation climatological fields are separate.

 * monthly gx1 data (32M): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_MONTHLY.tar.gz
-* 4x daily gx1 data for 2005 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2005.tar.gz
+* 4x and 8x daily gx1 data for 2005 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2005.tar.gz
-* 4x daily gx1 data for 2006 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2006.tar.gz
+* 4x and 8x daily gx1 data for 2006 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2006.tar.gz
-* 4x daily gx1 data for 2007 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2007.tar.gz
+* 4x and 8x daily gx1 data for 2007 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2007.tar.gz
-* 4x daily gx1 data for 2008 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2008.tar.gz
+* 4x and 8x daily gx1 data for 2008 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2008.tar.gz
-* 4x daily gx1 data for 2009 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2009.tar.gz
+* 4x and 8x daily gx1 data for 2009 (3.6G): ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/CICE_data_forcing_gx1_2009.tar.gz

 If more than 5 years of data are required for your work, information and instructions about how users can generate 50 years of forcing data can also be found at ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/gx1_50yr_scrip.tar.gz.
 These data will not be arranged in the directory structure described below and the user is responsible for arranging files appropriately.
 The Consortium recommends against using the stand-alone configuration for scientific studies.
 See the [FAQ](https://github.com/CICE-Consortium/About-Us/wiki/FAQ-(Frequently-Asked-Questions)#stand-alone-configuration-and-forcing).